Focinfi/apifaker/README.md

 ## apifaker

-`apifaker` can help you start a json api server in a fast way。
+`apifaker` can help you start a json api server in a fast way.

 If you would like to start a simple json api server for testing front-end, apifaker could be a great fit.